lcallarec/banderole/README.md

 ## Rules

-**bandeole** is a toggle router - aka core-engine - which deals with two ways of describing your feature toggles :
+**bandeole** is a toggle router which deals with two ways of describing your feature toggles :

 ## Flag definition